ankumar/software-design/README.md

 I started researching a bit back in time and forward, this is documenting building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
 A lot of connecting dots came from a following on Twitterverse Thank You :pray: ,eternally grateful.

 **Back:**

+> The story of computing is the story of humanity.
+This is a story of ambition, invention, creativity, vision, avarice, and serendipity, all powered by a refusal to accept the limits of our bodies and our minds. -- https://computingthehumanexperience.com/about/

 > [Steve Jobs' 2005 Stanford Commencement Address](https://youtu.be/UF8uR6Z6KLc?t=783)
 >
 > When I was young, there was an amazing publication called The Whole Earth Catalog, which was one of the bibles of my generation.
 It was created by a fellow